 - ¼ cup honey

-- Preheat the oven to 350 degrees and line a 12 cup muffin tin with paper liners (or grease well).
+- Preheat the oven to 400°F and line a 12 cup muffin tin with paper liners (or grease well).

-- Mix the all-purpose gluten-free flour, millet flour, buckwheat flour, almond flour, flaxseed meal, oats, brown sugar, baking powder, baking soda, sea salt, cinnamon, xanthan, walnuts and cranberries in a bowl and whisk to combine.
+- Mix the all-purpose gluten-free flour, millet flour, buckwheat flour, almond flour, flaxseed meal, oats, brown sugar, baking powder, baking soda, sea salt, cinnamon, xanthan if using, walnuts and cranberries in a bowl and whisk to combine.

 - Stir in the sour cream, egg, mashed banana, apple sauce and honey with a rubber spatula until evenly incorporated.